HiAS7/The-Sauce-Book-Online/_classes/Bard.md

 ##### PSYCHIC BLADES
-When you join the College of Whispers at 3rd level, you gain the ability to make your weapon attacks magically toxic to a creature’s mind.\
+When you join the College of Whispers at 3rd level, you gain the ability to make your weapon attacks magically toxic to a creature’s mind.<br/>
 When you hit a creature with a weapon attack, you can expend one use of your Bardic Inspiration to deal an extra 2d6 psychic damage to that target.
-You can do so only once per round on your turn.\
+You can do so only once per round on your turn.<br/>
 The psychic damage increases when you reach certain levels in this class, increasing to 3d6 at 5th level, 5d6 at 10th level, and 8d6 at 15th level.
 ##### WORDS OF TERROR